Skip to main content

 “Ranisa Sajja gave me this.”
 She pointed at the Bal Gopal she had placed in his puja room.
 “They were teasing me over it.”

 “Were they?”
-Kunwar Partap walked up to his bride who blushed red and looked away.
-He gathered her in his arms and she placed her hand gently on his chest as it thumped loudly.
+Kunwar Partap walked up to his bride, who blushed red and looked away.
+He gathered her in his arms, and she placed her hand gently on his chest as it thumped loudly.
 Closing her eyes, Ajbante Baisa felt his heart make music.
-His hands traced her waist and back and as she lifted her head up slightly touching his nose with hers, he kissed her forehead, right where the vermillion ended.
+His hands traced her waist and back, and as she lifted her head up slightly, touching his nose with hers, he kissed her forehead, right where the vermilion ended.
 It was their night of uniting, in love and emotions, perhaps unknown to them before.
-Ajbante Kanwar had shuddered nervously at the realization of it as he held her firmly and carried her to the decorated bedspread.
+Ajbante Kanwar had shuddered nervously at the realisation of it as he held her firmly and carried her to the decorated bedspread.

 “Yes...
 No...
 I...”
 He stopped as the princess giggled.